james-pre/zbench/README.md

 `"unit": "MB"` reports MB/s with no further arithmetic. `scale` sets the multiplier explicitly and overrides that.

+`compare` narrows what a comparison reports.
+A test's measurements are all proportional to its timings, so every one of them would show the same speedup; marking a single measurement with `"compare": true` keeps the comparison table down to the numbers worth reading, and makes that measurement the one the factor is computed from.

 ## Flags

 Flags are alternative code paths rather than points in the matrix: the whole matrix runs once per